top of page

 Year / 2020-2021

 The Olympics and Paralympics are (should work as) one of the symbolic events of fair and peaceful spirit.
-The atheletes’ performance must be praised for regardless of their nationalities, sexes, races or colours in the games and beyond the games.
+The atheletes’ performance must be praised for regardless of their nationalities, sexes, races or colours in and beyond the games.

 Diversity must not be subjected to discrimination.
 It is diversity that makes the world full of wonder.
 It balances the world.
 It makes the world rich and deep.
-It is a treasure of the universe.
+It is treasure of the universe.

 Diversity is beautiful.